On the Trail

 Visitors can also snowshoe up the Mount Revelstoke Trail from the Tournament of Champions trailhead in town to the Nels Nelsen Historic Area.
 The Soren Sorensen 2 k Trail, which starts at the Nels Nelsen Historic Area, offers great beginner snowshoeing.

 Please note that the Nels Nelsen Ski Jump itself is an avalanche area and is not open to the public in winter.
 The lower area of the Meadows in the Sky Parkway is rated as Simple avalanche terrain, and visitors should be alert for snow slumping from rock-cuts along the roadway.

 The day-use areas in the Illecillewaet Valley (Giant Cedars and Skunk Cabbage) are inaccessible in winter due to the very heavy snowpack.
 These trails do not lend themselves to snowshoeing because of the stairways and boardwalks.

 The spectacular terrain and heavy snowfall in the park create some good ski touring opportunities higher up Mount Revelstoke.
 Caribou Cabin, an overnight shelter at Km 19 on the Parkway is accessible by touring skis or snowshoes, via the Summit Trail or the Parkway itself.
 Caribou Cabin is booked through the Revelstoke Administration Office – please ask for a map of the route to the cabin.

-Mount Revelstoke National Park is avalanche country and voluntary safety registration is recommended if you are planning to ski into the high country.
+Mount Revelstoke National Park is in avalanche country.
 Check the Canadian Avalanche Centre forecast for the North Columbia – Monashees and Selkirks.
 Winter travelers must be knowledgeable of avalanche terrain and have self-rescue capability and appropriate training to ensure their own safety.